 On top of being one of the best priced 1440p 144Hz monitors with G-Sync, the S2417DG also comes with a 1ms GTG response time (doesn’t get better) and is running a TN panel (the best for gaming).
 It’ll support all popular display connections and thanks to its nice thin bezel it works amazingly in multi-monitor setups – I’m running 3 right now.

 Some are perfectly happy to play games at 1080p, while others say that once they make the jump to 1440p, they can never go back.
-It’s certainly worth the jump as the improvements in visuals are impressive.
-You should especially make the jump if you are planning to build a new system or need to upgrade PC parts anyway.
+At the end of the day, it boils down to personal preference.